United States report

 The Attorney General also has to report to Congress each year regarding information obtained in emergencies, in some contexts.
 See 18 U.S.C. § 2702(d).
 And the Director of the FBI has to report twice each year to Congress regarding the number of National Security Letters issued.
 See 18 U.S.C. § 2709(e).

-We received 60,408 subpoenas from law enforcement in the United States in the second half of 2016.
-We are required by law to provide the information requested in a valid subpoena.
-The subpoenas we receive are generally used by law enforcement to obtain subscriber information or the type of information that appears on a customer’s phone bill.
-We continue to see that approximately half of the subpoenas we receive seek only subscriber information: that is, those subpoenas typically require us to provide the name and address of a customer assigned a given phone number or IP address.
-Other subpoenas also ask for certain transactional information, such as phone numbers that a customer called.
-The types of information we can provide in response to a subpoena are limited by law.
-We do not release contents of communications (such as text messages or emails) or cell site location information in response to subpoenas.
+We received 59,264 subpoenas from law enforcement in the United States during the second half of 2020.
+We are required by law to provide the information requested by a valid subpoena.
+The subpoenas we receive are generally used by law enforcement to obtain “subscriber information,” meaning the type of information that appears on a customer’s phone bill.
+We continue to see that approximately half of the subpoenas we receive seek only subscriber information.
+Those subpoenas typically require us to provide only the name and address of the customer associated with a given phone number or IP address.
+Other subpoenas may ask for certain transactional information, such as the phone numbers that a given customer called.
+The types of information that we can provide in response to a subpoena are limited by law.
+We do not release the contents of communications (such as text messages or emails) or cell site location information in response to a subpoena.

-In the second half of 2016, the 60,408 subpoenas we received sought information regarding 103,865 information points, such as a telephone number, used to identify a customer.
-These customer identifiers are also referred to as “selectors.”
-On average, each subpoena sought information about 1.7 selectors.
-The number of selectors is usually greater than the number of customer accounts: if a customer had multiple telephone numbers, for instance, it’s possible that a subpoena seeking information about multiple selectors was actually seeking information about just one customer.
-We have also determined that during the second half of this year, just like during the prior periods, approximately 75 percent of the subpoenas we received sought information on only one selector (and thus only one customer), and over 90 percent sought information regarding three or fewer selectors (and thus three or fewer customers).
+During the second half of 2020, the 59,264 subpoenas we received sought information regarding 120,264 information points, such as telephone numbers, used to identify customers.
+These customer identifiers are also known as “selectors.”
+On average, each subpoena sought information about 2.0 selectors.
+The number of selectors is usually greater than the number of customer accounts.
+For instance, if a customer had multiple telephone numbers, then it is possible that a subpoena requesting information about multiple selectors was actually seeking information about only one customer.
+During the second half of 2020, approximately 70% of the subpoenas we received sought information on only one selector (and thus only one customer), and about 90% sought information regarding three or fewer selectors (and thus three or fewer customers).

-Yes, in response to a subpoena, we only release the six types of information specifically identified in section 2703(c)(2)(A)-(F) of Title 18 of the United States Code: customer name, address, telephone or other subscriber number, length of service, calling records and payment records.
+Yes, in response to a subpoena, we only release the six types of information specifically identified in 18 U.S.C. § 2703(c)(2)(A)-(F): customer name, address, telephone or other subscriber number, length of service, calling records and payment records.
 Some states have stricter rules.
 We do not release any content of a communication in response to a subpoena.

 Yes, we may receive three different types of subpoenas from law enforcement: a grand jury subpoena (the subpoena is issued in the name of a grand jury investigating a potential crime); an administrative subpoena (generally, a federal or state law authorizes a law enforcement agency to issue a subpoena); or a trial subpoena (the subpoena is issued in the name of the court in anticipation of a trial or hearing).

-We received 2,601 court orders to assist with pen registers or trap and traces in the second half of 2016, although generally a single order is for both a pen register and trap and trace.
-Far less frequently, we are required to assist with wiretaps, where law enforcement accesses the content of a communication as it is taking place.
-We received 650 wiretap orders in the second half of 2016.
+We received 4,492 orders to assist with pen registers or trap and traces during the second half of 2020, although generally a single demand is issued to establish both a pen register and a trap and trace.
+Far less often, we are required to assist with wiretaps, where law enforcement accesses the content of a communication as it is taking place.
+We received 627 orders for wiretaps during the second half of 2020.

 A wiretap order is an order that requires a wire or electronic communications provider to provide access to the content of communications in real-time to law enforcement.
 The order can relate to the content of telephone or Internet communications.